mcandre/lftp-pocket-reference/setup.md

 ## Package Managers

 For the rest of us, the LFTP community is kind enough to compile and package binaries of LFTP for a wide variety of operating systems.

+If you have used `apt-get` or `yum` before, you will be familiar with this process.
+If not, you may want to practice installing software via command line package managers.

 ### Mac OS X